Blisters are bubbles under the skin filled with clear fluid. Sometimes they can be filled with pus or blood. They form when the skin has been damaged.

 After this blister treatment, the blister should dry up in a few days and a crust will form.
 Let this crust peel off naturally.
 You can apply a petroleum jelly like Vaseline to the crust daily to soften it and help it heal.

 If your child has a blister caused by shoes, it can help to have your child wear open shoes, or shoes that don’t press on the blister.

-Prevention of blisters
+Prevention of friction blisters

 To prevent blisters from shoes, make sure your child wears shoes that are neither too tight nor too loose.
 If your child has new shoes, put sticking plaster on the back of their heels for the first week, until they wear in the shoes.